The Physics of Proper Running Form

 Just imagine all of your individual body parts working together as a team.
-Then imagine that if that were the case, then no single part of your body would be carrying more than it's fair share of your total weight.
-Your legs wouldn't be working any harder than they need to.
-Your arms wouldn't be working any harder than they need to.
-Everyone would share in the load equally, and that's exactly what happens when all of your various body parts are involved in your running.
+Then, imagine that if that were the case… no single body part would be carrying more than it’s fair share of your total weight.
+Your legs wouldn’t be working any harder than they need to.
+Your arms wouldn’t be working any harder than they need to.
+Everyone would share in the load equally.
+And, that’s exactly what happens when all of your various body parts are involved in your running.
 Each part doing a little work is much more efficient than one or two parts doing most of the work.
-And, when all of your body parts are doing what they each do best, you've got the "Dream Team" in your court.
+And, when all of your body parts are doing what they each do best, you’ve got the “Dream Team” in your court.

 There are lots of runners out there that look as though some area of their body is not really participating.
 It’s limp or stiff and generally not being a good helper for the work done by the rest of the body.
 I’ve also seen the opposite and everything in between.
 The next time you watch the New York City Marathon on TV, keep your eyes on the Kenyan that’s in the lead and challenge yourself to find some part of his body that he’s not using.
 Good luck.

-Here's how the physics works out.
+Here’s how the physics works out.
 Each of these body sections has an interdependent relationship with the rest.
-They each have a "job" to do, and if everyone does their job, the machine runs smoothly and efficiently.
-If one of these parts isn't moving as much as it should, it could inhibit the movement of the other parts.
+They each have a “job” to do, and if everyone does their job, the machine runs smoothly and efficiently.
+If one of these parts isn’t moving as much as it should, it could either inhibit the movement of the other parts, or cause them to work harder to cover for that “lazy team member.”
 For example, if you have a stiff neck, it will inhibit the movement of your shoulders, which will reduce your arm-swing, which will increase the effort of your legs, which will make your feet work harder than they need to get it?

 Just spend a little time checking in with your body parts to see if there’s anybody not doing their job.
 If you want to become a more efficient runner, learn to keep your body parts working as a team.

-There is no question, high school physics has been valuable to me even though I didnít give it much focus.
-Optimal running form can be confirmed with the basic laws of physics, so I use those laws to help me tune in to the most energy efficient way to run.
-What Iíve discovered is that my body prefers it when Iím really efficient (even though my competitors donít!!) and I still get to be lazy while I'm running to my hearts
+There is no question, high school physics has been valuable to me even though I didn’t give it much focus.
+Proper running form can be confirmed with the basic laws of physics, so I use those laws to help me tune in to the most energy efficient way to run.
+What I’ve discovered is that my body prefers it when I’m really efficient (even though my competitors don’t!!) and I still get to be “lazy” while I’m running to my hearts content.